17th Heavy Mechanized Brigade: History

-In 2019 it was granted the honorific "Kostiantyn Pestushko".
+During the War in Donbas elements of the brigade took part in the fighting for Semenivka, a suburb of Sloviansk as part of the siege of the city in 2014.
 During the Second Battle of Donetsk Airport, the word cyborg (кіборг) was used to refer to the Ukrainian defenders of the airport.
 It was first applied to these soldiers online, and was picked up by the Ukrainian media.
 It refers to the way that the airport defenders were able to fend off constant attacks by DPR forces in close quarters with little sleep or support, just as science-fiction cyborgs are "indestructible half-men, half-machines", or "superhuman".
 The cyborgs have become part of Ukrainian national mythos, and are cast in a "near-legendary light" amongst many Ukrainians.
 The term "cyborg" is usually applied to the following units: 3rd Spetsnaz Regiment, 93rd Mechanised Brigade, 79th Airmobile Brigade, 17th Tank Brigade, and the Right Sector volunteer battalion.